-Designed and taught by practising lawyers and academics, Deakin’s accredited Bachelor of Laws integrates sound legal training with real-world experience, developing key skills in problem-solving, analytical thinking and ethical reasoning.
-The course attracts some of the best and brightest students in Australia and our graduates enjoy high employment rates in dynamic roles across law, business, journalism, public administration, private enterprise and politics.
-A distinctive feature of our law degree is experiential learning.
-The legal profession is highly commercialised and lawyers are increasingly required to provide clients with practical, commercial and governance advice, in addition to legal expertise.
-As credit towards your degree, you’ll undertake work-integrated learning placements.
-You may be placed at law firms, legal aid providers and government offices that deliver the legal skills and experience that employers are looking for in a competitive job market.
+Designed and taught by practising lawyers and academics, Deakin’s accredited Bachelor of Laws combines sound legal training with real-world experience.
+You will develop key skills in problem-solving, analytical thinking and ethical reasoning.
+Attracting some of the best and brightest students in Australia for nearly 30 years, our graduates enjoy high employment rates in dynamic roles across law, business, journalism, public administration, private enterprise and politics.
+The legal profession is highly commercialised, with lawyers increasingly required to provide clients with practical and commercial advice, as well as legal expertise.
+A distinctive feature of this course is its focus on practical learning.
+As credit towards your degree, you will complete work-integrated learning placements.
+You may be placed at law firms, legal aid providers and government offices that will help you earn the in-demand legal skills and experience that employers are looking for today.

 Standard entry requirements

-- Year 12 or equivalent: Prerequisites are units 3 and 4 a study score of at least 35 in English (EAL) or 25 in English other than EAL
+- VCE Units 3 and 4: a study score of at least 30 in English EAL (English as an additional language) or at least 25 in English other than EAL or equivalent.

 Deakin's Bachelor of Laws is designed to satisfy the university component of the requirements to become an Australian Lawyer set by the Victorian Legal Admissions Board (VLAB).
 In addition to completing an approved LLB degree, a person seeking entry is required to work for one year as a legal trainee, or to undertake a practical legal training (PLT) course.

 |Campus||Fees||Entry||Mid year intake||Attendance|